SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### First part with EdgeR on PIVOT

-* Run the EdgeR program for differential analysis - `edger`
+* Run the EdgeR program for differential analysis - `EdgeR`
 * Verify relevance of normalized expression values provided by EdgeR
 * Observe MDS plot of experimental conditions.
 Observe Smear plot.